Chymyst/chymyst-core/docs/chymyst10.md

 val c = dm[Int]
 val g: Int ⇒ Int = ???
 site( go { case a(x) ⇒ c(g(x)) } ) // Another computation.
-...

 ```

-Both peers are be able to consume a copy of the distributed molecule `a()`.
+Both DCM peers are be able to consume a copy of the distributed molecule `a()`.
-However, the resulting computations will be different, and the programmer has no control over the choice of peer that consumes various copies of `a()`.
+However, the resulting computations will be different depending on which DCM peer succeeds in consuming `a()` first.
+If many copies of `a()` are emitted, the programmer has no control over the choice of the DSM peers that consume various copies of `a()`.

-This kind of non-determinism appears to be undesirable.
+It appears to be undesirable to allow this sort of non-determinism because it yields completely unpredictable results.
+When we mark a molecule as distributed, the intent is to distribute a given, fixed computation across different executors to obtain the result faster or to provide resilience to errors.

-Therefore, `Chymyst` requires that all DCM peers should define identical Scala code for reactions that consume a given distributed molecule such as `a()`.
+Therefore, `Chymyst` requires that all DCM peers should define _identical Scala code_ for reactions that consume a given distributed molecule such as `a()`.

-If two DCM peers run two different programs as shown above, the DCM will consider their definitions of `a()` as incompatible.
+If two DCM peers run two different reactions as shown above, the DCM will consider their definitions of `a()` as "incompatible" with each other.
 The result will be that the molecule `a()` will _not_ be shared between these two DCM peers.

 It is unimportant that both programs call the molecule `"a"`, or that the local variable is named `a`.
 Molecule names and variable names do not determine the semantics of chemical programs.

+## Exercise: distributed counter

+Modify the code in [Chapter 1](chymyst01.md) for the concurrent counter to make it distributed,
+so that the counter can be incremented or decremented on any of the DCM peers.

+Make sure that there is only one copy of the `counter` molecule in the cluster site.

 ### Reactions defined in local scopes